danui/md-notes/README.md

 Alternatively, Emacs provides an untabify command.
 To use it:

-  1. Select a region to unabify.
+  1. Select a region to untabify.
   2. Execute command `M-x untabify`

 This may however leave trailing spaces at the right side of line.
-To remove those simply use regular expresion replacement from the top of the file as follows:
+To remove those simply use regular expression replacement from the top of the file as follows:

   1. Execute command `M-x replace-regexp`